Professor David J Betz

-I obtained my BA and MA at Carleton and my PhD at Glasgow.
-I joined the Department immediately after completing my PhD in 2002.
-My main research interests are insurgency and counterinsurgency, information warfare and cyberwar, propaganda, also civil-military relations and strategy and especially fortifications both historic and contemporary (which I think are essentially the same thing in practice).
-I am head of the Insurgency Research Group and was the academic director of the War Studies Online MA for its first five years.
+Professor David Betz obtained his BA and MA at Carleton University, Ottawa and his PhD at the University of Glasgow.
+He joined the Department immediately after completing my PhD in 2002.
+His main research interests are insurgency and counterinsurgency, information warfare and cyberwar, propaganda, also civil-military relations and strategy and especially fortifications both historic and contemporary.
+He was the academic director of the War Studies Online MA for its first five years.

 - Insurgency and counterinsurgency